swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-6-move-the-ml-experiment-code-to-the-cloud.md

-By linking your local project to a remote repository on platforms like [:simple-github: GitHub](../tools.md) or [:simple-gitlab: GitLab](../tools.md), you can seamlessly push, pull, and synchronize changes, facilitating collaboration and ensuring smooth workflow.
+By linking your local project to a remote repository on platforms like [:simple-github: GitHub](../tools.md) or [:simple-gitlab: GitLab](../tools.md), you can easily push, pull, and synchronize changes with your team.

 The following diagram illustrates control flow of the experiment at the end of this chapter: